 Take first-stage, risk-reduction actions that are quick, low-cost, and benefit the company no matter what.
 In other words, make moves that will give you no regrets.
 Some improvements to operational effectiveness—including training and coaching, and, in a project context, running small experiments and technical exercises—would benefit any business in just about any circumstance.
 These small but beneficial and practically no-risk moves are especially valuable during the first, highly uncertain moments of new initiatives.

-Both writing and working on the QWAN site can be done in small steps, which is handy given the blocks available are small, and interruptible, and interruptible.
+Both writing and working on the QWAN site can be done in small steps, which is handy given the blocks available are small, and interruptible.
 My product development work seems to need larger chunks of time, despite my best efforts to make it not so.
 That makes it is a less good fit at the moment.
 Work is optional, because I’ve made it so that, even though it is a web service, it keeps humming along without work on my part.

 It helped that I started clearing the decks late 2019, so this is ‘simply’ more of the same.
 Perversely, I wanted to travel less, but did miss seeing my colleagues.
 I’ve attended two of Johannes Link’s Property-Driven Development sessions, and ‘saw’ a few people I haven’t seen in years.